williamtong/TILDA_defect_classification/README.md

 Table: Recall for the _Defect_ class at 50% threshold (holdout)<br>
 </br>

-It is important to note that both these models are affected by the threshold for the output.
+It is important to note that the Recall and Precision both these models are affected by the threshold for the output.
 The model outputs a probability of it being a defect for each sample.
 The threshold is the probability above which is a _Defect_ and below which is a _Good_.
 Typically that is set at 50%.
 On the other hand, there are use cases that are very sensitive to defects.
 In such cases the threshold can be lowered to capture more _defects_ and produce a _purer_ good class, but this is done at the expense "wasting" samples that are marginally _Good_ and misclassifying them as _Defects_ by the model.

 <h4>2-class defect detection summary</h4>